The Medium (2021 film): Critical response

-The review aggregator Rotten Tomatoes reported that 77% of critics have given the film a positive review based on 22 reviews, with an average rating of 6.60/10.
+The review aggregator Rotten Tomatoes reported that 81% of critics have given the film a positive review based on 31 reviews, with an average rating of 6.60/10.

 Jo Yeon-kyung of JTBC Entertainment News rated the film with 4 out of 5 stars and wrote that the film has a dense narrative, and the sequences of worship and scenes of exorcism are combined with Thailand's unique culture to generate newness.
-Describing the scary parts of the film, Yeon-kyung wrote, "The scariest thing is that the closer you get to the ending, the more you are getting used to the huge scene unfolding before your eyes.
+Describing the scary parts of the film, Jo wrote, "The scariest thing is that the closer you get to the ending, the more you are getting used to the huge scene unfolding before your eyes.
 Of course, the level of understanding and impact may vary depending on the individual audience."

 Seo Jeong-won writing for Maeil Business praised the performance of Narilya Gunmong Konket and opined, "I am so immersed in acting that I have to worry about the trauma that can occur."
-Warning the audience about some portions of the film which showed cannibalism, animal cruelty, self-harm, and incest, Jeong-won wrote that they be careful as they might find it cruel.
-But in Jeong-won's opinion those were essential to narrative.
+Warning the audience about some portions of the film that showed cannibalism, animal cruelty, self-harm, and incest, Seo wrote that they are careful as they might find it cruel.
+But in Seo's opinion those were essential to narrative.

 Kong Rithdee gave the film a positive review in the Bangkok Post, praising its use of Thai folklore with the visual and narrative resemblance to South Korea thrillers.

-Choi Young-joo of CBS No Cut News wrote that the film directed in the form of found footage, has documentary character.
+Choi Young-joo of CBS No Cut News wrote that the film directed in the form of found footage, has a documentary character.
 Writing about the shamanic beliefs of the Isan region that not only humans but also everything in nature has a soul.
-Any action committed by ancestors became a curse and was passed down to the posterity, in context of the film it is the character Ming.
-Young-joo with respect to that belief wrote, "The Medium is a movie that makes you experience with your whole body that there are horror movies because there are human beings."
-Young-joo pointing out that in the film all the evils that humans can commit were in some way described, and albeit it was shown to portray human evil, but it did come to mind as to how far and how it would be shown.
+Any action committed by ancestors became a curse and was passed down to posterity, in the context of the film it is the character Ming.
+Choi with respect to that belief wrote, "The Medium is a movie that makes you experience with your whole body that there are horror movies because there are human beings."
+Choi pointed out that in the film all the evils that humans can commit were in some way described, and although it was shown to portray human evil, it did come to mind as to how far and how it would be shown.

-Variety praised the film's musical score, production design, and its references to Thai culture, but criticised its length and the mockumentary format.
+Variety praised the film's musical score, production design, and references to Thai culture, but criticized its length and the mockumentary format.